tymyrddin/red-basic/source/docs/reconnaissance/Info-company-website.md

-# Gathering info about a company/website
+# Gathering info about an organisation

 ## Attack tree